Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 ### MQTT

-These settings are used to configue the MQTT client, an instance of the PubSubClient (see [dependencies](#dependencies)) class.
+These settings are used to configue the MQTT client, an instance of the PubSubClient class(see [dependencies](#dependencies)).
 This class enables interaction with an MQTT broker.
 The settings marked as `DEFAULT` are able to be configured through the WiFi Manager access point.

 - `MQTT_SERVER_DOMAIN_DEFAULT string`
 - `MQTT_SERVER_PORT_DEFAULT string`